ATNF/askap-benchmarks/current/tConvolveMPI/README.md

 * Make
 * MPI (e.g. OpenMPI, MPICH)

+By default, the Makefile uses GNU C++ compiler and flags.

 Building
 --------
 Given the file tConvolveMPI.tgz, the benchmark can be extracted and compiled as follows: